ScilifelabDataCentre/RDM-guidelines/content/topics/metadata.md

   <div class="card card-body">
   <span>
       <ul>
-        <li>There are no widely accepted standards for NMR raw data files.
+        <li>There are no widely accepted standards for NMR (Nucleic Magnetic Resonance) raw data files.
 Generally these are stored and archived in single FID/SER files.</li>
         <li>One effort for the standardization of NMR parameters extracted from 1D and 2D spectra of organic compounds to the proposed chemical structure is the <a href="https://doi.org/10.25504/FAIRsharing.8ae3d0">NMReDATA</a> format.</li>
         <li>There is no universally accepted format, especially for crucial FID-associated metadata. <a href="https://doi.org/10.25504/FAIRsharing.2chxxc">NMR-STAR</a> and its <a href="https://github.com/uwbmrb/nmr-star-dictionary">NMR-STAR Dictionary</a> is the archival format used by the <a href="https://bmrb.io/">Biological Nuclear Magnetic Resonance data Bank</a> (BMRB), the international repository of biomolecular NMR data and an archive of the <a href="https://www.wwpdb.org/">Worldwide Protein Data Bank</a> (wwPDB).</li>
         <li>The <a href="https://doi.org/10.25504/FAIRsharing.es03fk">nmrML format specification</a> (XML Schema Definition (XSD) and an accompanying controlled vocabulary called nmrCV) is an open mark up language and ontology for NMR data.</li>